rene-bakker-it/html2pdf/README.md

     options:
     -c    cleanup the html before generating the pdf.
-          Only used for files.
-URL sources are always cleaned.
     -e    encoding.
 Defaults to utf-8.
 Only used to clean files.
     -h    get help.